 Leapsome's Learning module helps you easily create training, onboarding, and other educational content for your employees.
 You can either create learning content from your internal materials or curate third-party content into your library.
 Quickly add documents, videos, text, articles, and more to build up your library.

-The Learning module builds on the following functions:
+The Learning module is built around the following functions:

 Learning paths guide employees through a completely customizable curriculum.
-You can create unlimited paths and assign employees (manually or through automation rules) to complete them.
+You can create an unlimited number of paths and assign employees (manually or through automation rules) to complete them.
 By setting timelines for content releases and deadlines for completion, you keep learning progress on track.
-Each path includes numerous steps you fill with learning elements (content) usable across paths.
+Each path includes numerous steps that you can fill with learning elements (content) usable across paths.
 Here is our article on how to set up your first learning path.

 Learning elements are the building blocks of the Learning Module.
 Learning elements are pieces of content you upload (either self-made or curated) to combine to form Learning paths.

 Leapsome currently supports four types of learning elements:

 - Articles: Articles are the most typical type of learning element.
 An article can be a link to an external or internal webpage, a PDF document, a presentation, an infographic, etc.

 - Videos: Videos uploads are similar to articles but with different format optimizations.
 Videos natively support YouTube links (more supports can be added if needed) and any popular video file format (.mp4, .mov, etc.).